 - Based on compliance with control baselines intended to manage risk to an industry-accepted level;

 - Capable of providing certifiable risk assurances to internal and external stakeholders, including regulators; and

 - Supported by appropriate guidance and tools along with regular updates.

-For more information on HITRUST and the CSF, refer to the HITRUST C-Level Overview.
+For more information on HITRUST and the CSF, refer to the How HITRUST Helps Organizations Manage Risk guide.

 Why do organizations need a security and privacy framework?

-Fortunately, HITRUST provides an alternative, easy to adopt, approach to effectively managing data, information risk and compliance through the HITRUST Approach.
+Fortunately, HITRUST provides an easy-to-adopt framework and methodologies to effectively manage data, information risk, and compliance by using the HITRUST Approach.
 Driven by the CSF, the HITRUST Approach is built around a risk management process that provides a consistent, managed methodology designed to meet the needs of organizations operating in various industries.
 The HITRUST Approach takes a holistic route to effectively analyze the potential risks to information protection.
 From this, an organization may establish one or more sets of security and privacy safeguards, also referred to as control baselines, which are intended to address similar threats to common classes of information using similar technologies.
-Organizations may then easily select an appropriate control baseline to help protect against any reasonably anticipated threats or hazards to the security and privacy of information.
+Organizations may then select an appropriate control baseline to help protect against any reasonably anticipated threats or hazards to the security and privacy of information.